 If you’ve avoided reading those articles about why you shouldn’t drink coffee on the plane, you’ve done yourself a disservice.
 Airplane water tanks are petri dishes, with water that’s been found to contain just about every bacteria and parasite under the sun.
 I wish that was a joke.

 I don’t drink the tap water, or even use it to brush my teeth and neither should you.
 Bring a reusable water bottle and fill up in the airport, or use bottled if you must.
 No tap water typically means no coffee, tea or anything else that’s made with that water, just FYI.
 Even if the water isn’t the problem, the coffee pots aren’t the best either…

 Read The Magazines

-Airplane seats rarely get cleaned to the extent they should be, so how do you think the magazines fare?
+Historically, airplane seats were rarely cleaned to the extent they should be, so how do you think the magazines fare?
 Think about hundreds of passengers each and every week putting their unwashed, sometimes greasy – or worse, germ filled – hands all over each page.

 I never read the magazines or touch anything in the seat pocket in front of me.
 Watch the safety demo carefully and then keep your hands to yourself.
 Bring your own magazines, or better yet, read online.
 Waste of paper..

-I wear socks at my seat, but any movement beyond that area I put on shoes, because glasses and other things do break, and you do not want to bleed in a pressurised environment.
+I wear socks at my seat, but any movement beyond that area I put on shoes, primarily because glasses and other things do break, and you do not want to bleed in a pressurized environment.